Pagoda Snail (Brotia pagodula)

 Good Giant Tower Cap Snail tank mates include rasboras, small tetras, peaceful livebearers, Corydoras, Otocinclus, and dwarf shrimp.
 The species is also often successful as a tower cap snail with shrimp companion, provided the tank is stable and well fed.
 Many keepers building a mixed snail display pair it with a Yellow Rabbit Snail - Tylomelania Sp., a Batik Nerite Snail - Neritina Variegata, or a Sun Nerite Snail - Neritina Sp. for variety in shell shape and grazing behaviour.

 Avoid puffers, large loaches, crayfish, and any fish known to nip antennae or attack snails.
 The shell offers some protection, but repeated harassment causes stress and feeding problems.
-This also answers buyer questions about whether are snails bad for a freshwater tank: no, not when matched with suitable tank mates and proper care.
+This also answers the common buyer question of whether snails are bad for a freshwater tank: no, not when matched with suitable tank mates and proper care.

 In a 60 litre aquarium, one Giant Tower Cap can work with a small group of rasboras and shrimp.
 In a 90 litre planted tank, you could keep one or two Giant Tower Caps with Corydoras, shrimp, and a few nerites.
-Because of adult size, it is not ideal as a routine tower cap snail for nano tank species, even though juvenile specimens may look manageable at first.
+Because of its adult size, it is not an ideal routine tower cap snail for nano tank species, even though juveniles may look manageable at first.

 | Species | Compatible? | Notes |